-Types of limits could include position limits, gap limits, tenor and duration limits, PV01 limits, stop loss trigger level, value-at-risk limits and greek limits.
-They may or may not apply to all portfolios and will be appropriately selected for market risk controls in the treasury limits package.
+Types of limits could include position limits, gap limits, tenor and duration limits, PV01 limits, stop loss trigger level, value-at-risk limits and option Greek limits.
+They may or may not apply to all portfolios and are appropriately selected as market risk controls in the treasury limits package and equity limits package

 The Bank enters into derivative deals with counterparties based on their financial strength and understanding of derivative products and its risks.
 In this regard the Bank has a Customer Suitability and Appropriateness Policy in place.
 The Bank sets up appropriate limits having regard to the ability of the counterparty to honor its obligations in the event of crystallization of the exposure.
 Appropriate credit covenants are stipulated where required as trigger events to call for collaterals or terminate a transaction and contain the risk.
+The Bank also books derivative deals to hedge the interest rate/currency risks in borrowings or investments within the ambit of Bank's hedging processes.